Harryi0/tti-cBO/notes.md

         function emulated with e.g. GP
             1. Bayesian Optimization with Unknown Constraints: https://arxiv.org/pdf/1403.5607.pdf
             2. Pull request for UnknownConstraintBayesianOptimizationLoop: https://github.com/EmuKit/emukit/pull/217/files
+    - [x] Choose the kernel function for both the Objective and constraint function using log marginal likelihood on the initial points
-    - [ ] Some Problems: how to choose the right kernel function?
-Non-negative value can not be well-modeled by a GP prior? why
+    - [ ] (?) try to change the function (objective/constraint) to log function and use GP prior

-* [ ] Test cBO with other single constraint: **number of Manual Traces**
+* [X] Test cBO with other single constraint: **number of Manual Traces**

-* [ ] Test cBO with other single constraint: **number of PersonDays Quarantined**
+* [X] Test cBO with other single constraint: **number of PersonDays Quarantined**

 * [ ] Test cBO with multiple constraint (?):
+    - Could combine the three resource constraints (# tests; # traces; # quarantines) output into one function

 * [ ] Design a cost function as a constraint (?) on the input variables

 * [ ] What about the noise?